BritishWerewolf/blogs-md-easy/README.md

 The above meta key-values that would be parsed would be `author` and `description`, with the values being `John Doe` and `This will appear in Search Engines.` respectively.

 ### Output
-All HTML files will be generated with the exact same name as the Markdown that they are converting, but with the template's extension.
+All generated files will be be given the exact same name as the Markdown that they are converting, but with the template's extension.
+However, if there are multiple templates, then the templates name

 By default, the file will be created in the same directory as the Markdown file, however, by providing `--output-dir` (or `-o` if that's easier) the output directory can be changed.
 This will not rename the file, but rather just place it in the specified directory.